Hossein-HH/Hossein-HH/README.md

 <!-- - [BSC-Machine-Learning](https://github.com/HuseynHuseyni/BSC-Machine-Learning) -->

 ## M.S.P/M.S.C Repositories
+- **Master of Science in Computer Engineering with a specialization in Software (MSc in Computer Engineering - Software)**
 - The **MSP (Master of Science Project)** prefix signifies an undergraduate project designed for a particular Master's Degree Science course at Isfahan University.

 - The **MSC (Master of Science Course)** prefix designates a repository for undergraduate coursework, projects, documentation, and associated files specific to a Master's Degree Science course at Isahan University.